PlathC/Mirage/README.md

 ### Compiler

-This project has been tested with MinGW and MSVC (VS2019).
+This project has been tested with MSVC (VS2019).

 <h2 align="center">Examples</h2>